MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-basic-or-vs-subscription-users.md

 ---
-title: Add more Azure DevOps Services users with Basic features or Visual Studio subscriptions
+title: Add more Azure DevOps users with Basic features or Visual Studio subscriptions
 description: Learn how to pay for additional users if you have more than five users who need Basic features and assign VS subscriptions ms.prod: devops ms.technology: devops-accounts